matschi-klickme/syncallgit/README.md

 One file containing path to one folder containing git repos per line pls.
 Suggestion: put in the loction of the "syncallgit" -file first

-## Avoid annoying stuff:
+# Avoid annoying stuff:

+## untracked files:
-@untracked files: The ".gitignore" file is your friend!
+The ".gitignore" file is your friend!

+## github:
-@github: Switch to ssh-based pull/push and ssh-key auth to avoid annoying "please enter your account/pw"
+Switch to ssh-based pull/push and ssh-key auth to avoid annoying "please enter your account/pw"

-@using script as root over localhost ssh
+## running sync as root via ssh -A root@localhost
+for instance:

  * create folder /git_root.
 In that folder:
      * git clone https://github.com/matschi-klickme/syncallgit.git
-        * {{{ echo "/git_root" >> /root/.config/git_dirs }}}
+        * echo "/git_root" >> /root/.config/git_dirs
         * clone additional repos
         * symlink relevant files to desired locations
  * auto pull/push of all git folders in /git/root as from a regular user shell via {{{ ssh -A root@localhost /git_root/syncallgit.sh  }}}